imputnet/cobalt/README.md

 ![cobalt logo](https://raw.githubusercontent.com/wukko/cobalt/current/files/icons/wide.png "cobalt logo")

 ## What is cobalt?
-Everyone is annoyed by the mess video downloaders are on the web, and cobalt aims to be the ultimate social media downloader, that is sleek, easy to use, and doesn't bother you with ads or privacy invasion agreement popups.
+Everyone is annoyed by the mess video downloaders are on the web, and cobalt aims to be the ultimate social media downloader, that is efficient, pretty, and doesn't bother you with ads or privacy invasion agreement popups.

-cobalt doesn't remux any videos, so videos you get are max quality available (unless you change that in settings).
+cobalt doesn't remux any videos, so you get videos of max quality available (unless you change that in settings).

 ## What's supported?
 - Twitter